How to use the Touch Bar with FaceTime on the MacBook Pro

 How to customize the Touch Bar for FaceTime

-Unfortunately, you can't This is a bummer for me.
+Unfortunately, you can't.
+This is a bummer for me.
 I feel like the Touch Bar could be better utilized with some additional tools and customizable features.
-But, the FaceTime app on the Mac doesn't really have a lot of options, anyway.
+But, the FaceTime app on the Mac doesn't have a lot of options, anyway.

 Any questions?